TheWisker/Playlists/README.md

 <h2 align="center">Dependencies</h2>

-It only depends on the unzip binary to run the linux.sh on Linux
+To run the linuz.sh on Linux the unzip binary is needed

 <h2 align="center">Installation</h2>